Cumans: Battles in Kievan Rus', in Hungary, and in the Balkans

 In 1096, Boniak attacked Kiev and burned down the princely palace in Berestove; he also plundered the Kievan Cave Monastery.
 Boniak was defeated near Lubny in 1107 by the forces of the Kievan Rus' princes.
 The Cumans led by Boniak crushed the Hungarian army led by Coloman in 1099 and seized the royal treasury.
-In 1109, Monomakh launched another raid against the Cumans and captured "1000 tents".
+In 1109, Monomakh launched another raid against the Cumans and captured "1,000 tents".
 In 1111, 1113, and 1116, further raids were launched against the Cumans and resulted in the liberation and incorporation of more Pecheneg and Oghuz tribes.

+During this time, the Cumans raided the Byzantine Empire and Volga Bulgaria.
+Volga Bulgaria was attacked again at a later stage, by Khan Ayepa, father-in-law of Grand Prince of Kiev Yuri Dolgorukiy, perhaps at his instigation.
+The Volga Bulgars in turn poisoned Ayepa "and the other princes; all of them died."
+In 1089, Ladislaus I of Hungary defeated the Cumans after they attacked the Kingdom of Hungary.
+In 1091, the Pechenegs, a semi-nomadic Turkic people of the prairies of southwestern Eurasia, were decisively defeated as an independent force at the Battle of Levounion by the combined forces of a Byzantine army under Emperor Alexios I Komnenos and a Cuman army under Togortok/Tugorkan and Boniak.
+Attacked again in 1094 by the Cumans, many Pechenegs were again slain.
+Some of the Pechenegs fled to Hungary, as the Cumans themselves would do a few decades later.
+In 1091/1092 the Cumans, under Kopulch, raided Transylvania and Hungary, moving to Bihor and getting as far as the Tisza and Timiș rivers.
+Loaded with goods and prisoners they then split into three groups, after which they were attacked and defeated by King Ladislaus I.

 In 1092, the Cumans resumed their raids against the Rus' and also attacked the Kingdom of Poland: and reportedly reached northern cities located in Lithuania.
 In 1094-1095 the Cumans, led by Tugorkan, in support of the exiled Byzantine pretender Constantine Diogenes (as a pretext to plundering), invaded the Balkans and conquered the Byzantine province of Paristrion.
 The Cumans then advanced all the way to Adrianople and Anchialos but could not conquer them.
 In the following years, when knights of the First Crusade were passing through the empire, Byzantium offered the Cumans prestige titles and gifts in order to appease them; subsequently good relations ensued.
-From 1097-1099, Sviatopolk II of Kiev requested help from the Cumans against Coloman, King of Hungary, who was involved in a feud with Volodar of Peremyshl, Prince of Przemyśl.
-King Coloman and his army crossed the Carpathian Mountains and laid siege on Przemyśl, which prompted David Igorevich, an ally of Volodar Rostislavich, to persuade the Cumans, under Khan Boniak and Altunopa, to attack the Magyars.
+From 1097 to 1099, Sviatopolk II of Kiev requested help from the Cumans against Coloman, King of Hungary, who was involved in a feud with Volodar of Peremyshl, Prince of Przemyśl.
+King Coloman and his army crossed the Carpathian Mountains and laid siege on Przemyśl, which prompted David Igorevich, an ally of Volodar Rostislavich, to persuade the Cumans, under Khan Boniak and Altunopa, to attack the Hungarians.